sherazmalik-se/sheraz-ahmad/README.md

 # solved-frontend-challenges
-Solved frontend challenges from different websites like bigdevsoon, frontendmentor.io, devchallenges.io etc.
+Solved frontend challenges from different websites like <a href="https://app.bigdevsoon.me/challenges">bigdevsoon</a>, <a href="https://www.frontendmentor.io/challenges">frontendmentor</a>, <a href="https://devchallenges.io/challenges-dashboard">devchallenges</a> etc.